 Received Sub-Committee visit

 Germany presented voluntary pledges and commitments in support of its candidature for membership for the period 2016-2018 in July 2015.

 An analysis of steps taken by Germany in fulfilment of its international level pledges shows that it continues to make voluntary contributions to OHCHR (of around US$5 million per year).
 Germany has ratified all of the core human rights conventions.
-In terms of its periodic reports, Germany is ‘on schedule’ with regard to six reports, while one is overdue (its CAT – less than one month) and one was submitted late (CEDAW).
+In terms of its periodic reports, Germany has three overdue period reports (its CERD, CRC and CRPD), although for less than a year.
 In terms of cooperation with Special Procedures, Germany maintains a Standing Invitation, has facilitated 91% of visit requests, and has responded to 85% of communications.
 In terms of support for the work of the Council, Germany participates in a large number of panel discussions (36%), interactive dialogues (42%) and general debates (44%).